nikkhil160/nikhil/clsafujbu000d09la7zmu52x0.md

 2. Search Campaign.

+3. Performance Max (or PMax Campaign).

-One of Google's gem is the [Google Merchant Center](https://merchants.google.com), it allows you to submit your products for free.
-Yes, you heard that right, free listings!
+[Google Merchant Center](https://merchants.google.com) allows you to submit your products for free.
+Yes (free listings!)
 No payment required to have your products displayed on Google.
 All you need to do is connect your Shopify store using the [Google Sales Channel](https://apps.shopify.com/google), and you're good to go.

 ![Free Listings](https://community.shopify.com/c/image/serverpage/image-id/365674i9647DCD0D59CA6F3/image-size/large?v=v2&px=999 align="left")

+Do you see these listings?
+They are a part of Google Free Listings program.

-She experienced a jaw-dropping overall $15,000 in revenue from Google Free Product Listings alone, without spending a dime on ads.
+She got an overall $15,000 in revenue from Google Free Product Listings alone, without spending anything on ads. *(In 9 months)*

 It's incredible how Google can drive traffic your way without any ad expenditure.

-For those interested, you can sign up for Google Merchant Center and explore this opportunity.

 ---